jimhigson/oboe.js-dissertation/markdown/3_Background.md

 programmatically descending step-by-step, a language were used which allows the right amount of specificity to be given regarding which parts to select.
-In VirtualStudio LINQ [@linq], which is based on lambda-calculus and resembles SQL is used to drill-down into data structures and may also modify the data that is found.
+In VirtualStudio LINQ [@linq], which is based on lambda-calculus and resembles SQL, is used to drill-down into data structures and may also modify the data that is found.
 However this style of programming requires the application developer to write significantly more code than in the simple programmatic access above so